remult/remult/docs/guide/setup-vue.md

     });
     @ServerMethod()
     async SavePassword() {
-        const u = await this.context.for(Users).findId(this.context.user.id);
+        const u = await this.remult.repo(Users).findId(this.remult.user.id);
         u.password.value = this.password.value;
         await u.save();
     }
 }
 ```
 * Note the `@ServerController` decorator, the determines the `key` that'll be used in the api, and the rule for who is allowed to run this.
-* Note that the `context` object is passed in as a parameter to the constructor - on the server, it'll be injected with the server context object.
+* Note that the `remult` object is passed in as a parameter to the constructor - on the server, it'll be injected with the server remult object.
 * Note that the validation logic will be executed both on the server and in the browser
 * Note the `@ServerMethod` decorators, that determines which methods will be executed on the server